Campion Comms

 Why voice matters in travel and tourism copy

-If you run a tour company, manage short-term rentals, operate a B&B, or work anywhere in the travel and tourism industry, you already know how stiff the competition is.
-There are gazillions of other businesses offering similar experiences, similar accommodations, similar tours.
+If you run a tour company, manage short term rentals, operate a B&B or work anywhere in the travel and tourism industry, you already know how stiff the competition is.
+There are gazillions of other businesses offering similar experiences, similar accommodation, similar tours.

 So how can you stand out from the crowd?